 Tom: Perfect.
 You make it easy, you make it to engage.
 Susan, this has been a great conversation.
 Thank you for being our guest today.

 Susan: Thank you so much for having me.
 It was a blast.

-Tom: You can find Susan Fennema at Beyond the Chaos Biz, or you can find her on LinkedIn.
+Tom: You can find Susan Fennema at Beyond the Chaos, or you can find her on LinkedIn.
 And of course, you can always reach out to me and I will be more than happy to make a warm introduction, and take advantage of that ebook.
 I love that offer.
 And, by the way, Susan will be doing our guest blog this week.
-So look for more information from Susan A. Little bit later this week.
-This is the Maximized Business Value podcast where we give practical advice to business owners on how to build long-term sustainable value in your business.
+So look for more information about working on your business from Susan a little bit later this week.
+This is the Maximized Business Value podcast where we give practical advice to business owners on how to build long-term sustainable value in their businesses.
 Be sure to tune in each week and subscribe on whatever channel you listen to this podcast on.
 Because if you subscribe, you’re gonna get our podcast a couple of days before everybody else does, and you’ll never miss another episode.
 So until next time, I’m Tom Bronson reminding you to get beyond the chaos in your business while you maximize business value.

-Announcer: Thank You for tuning into the Maximized Business Value podcast with Tom Bronson.
-This podcast is brought to you by Mastery Partners, where our mission is to equip business owners to maximize business value so they can transition on their terms, learn more on how to build long-term sustainable business value, and get free value-building tools by visiting our website, www.masterypartners.com.
-That’s master with a y. masterypartners.com.
+Announcer: Thank you for tuning into the Maximized Business Value podcast with Tom Bronson.
+This podcast is brought to you by Mastery Partners, where our mission is to equip business owners to maximize business value so they can transition on their terms, learn more about how to build long-term sustainable business value, and get free value-building tools by visiting our website.
 Check it out.